erisvaldojunior/expo-plugin-link-native-assets/README.md

-# @bacons/link-assets
+# @erisvaldo.junior/expo-plugin-link-native-assets

 Plugin to link assets to a native project so they can be loaded synchronously.

+It supports not only images and fonts but raw files too.

+On Android, fonts are added to /res/font folder.
+Raw files are added to /res/raw.

+On iOS, all files are linked as Resources.

 ## Add the package to your npm dependencies

 ```
-yarn add @bacons/link-assets
+yarn add @erisvaldo.junior/expo-plugin-link-native-assets
 ```

 ## Usage